Mott transition in two-band fermion model with on-site Coulomb repulsion: Introduction

 \section{Introduction}

-The Hubbard model is the most popular model in condensed matter physics for investigation of the metal-insulator Mott transition, the Falikov-Kimball model also describes mixed valence phenomena.
-The metal-insulator phase transition is realized in the models at half filling occupation, while physical properties of insulator state are different, so the insulator phase in the Falikov-Kimball model is an excitonic insulator (see \cite{DG1,DG2} for details).
-The (1+1)D Hubbard model has been solved exactly by Lieb and Wu \cite{LW}, since models with non-degenerate bands are in principle exactly unsolvable, the Falikov-Kimbal chain is not integrable.
+The Hubbard model is the most popular model in condensed matter physics for investigation of the metal-insulator Mott transition, the Falicov-Kimball model also describes mixed valence phenomena.
+The metal-insulator phase transition is realized in the models at half filling occupation, while physical properties of insulator state are different, so the insulator phase in the Falicov-Kimball model is an excitonic insulator (see \cite{DG1,DG2} for details).
+The (1+1)D Hubbard model has been solved exactly by Lieb and Wu \cite{LW}, since models with non-degenerate bands are in principle exactly unsolvable, the Falicov-Kimball chain is not integrable.

 Approximate methods such as the approximation of the variational cluster \cite{1}, the approximation of the dynamic cluster \cite{1a}, as well as numerical methods such as the theory of the dynamic mean field \cite {2,3}, the theory of the cellular dynamic mean field \cite {3a} are used to calculate the phase diagram of the Hubbard model, the magnitude of the gap in the spectrum of fermions.
-Unfortunately, there is a wide range of $ \text {U}_c $ values ($ \text {U}_c $ is the minimal value of the on-site interaction at which the gap in the spectrum opens ) calculated by various methods and approximations: according to numerical calculations $ \text {U}_c = 2 $ \cite {1} and $ \text {U }_c = 6 $ \cite {3a} for a square lattice; in a cubic lattice, analytical calculations lead to $ \text {U}_c = 0.87$ and $ 2.1$ for the Hubbard-III and Hubbard-I approximations.
+Unfortunately, there is a wide range of $ {U}_c $ values ($ {U}_c $ is the minimal value of the on-site interaction at which the gap in the spectrum opens) calculated by various methods and approximations: according to numerical calculations $ {U}_c = 2 $ \cite {1} and $ {U }_c = 6 $ \cite {3a} for a square lattice; in a cubic lattice, analytical calculations lead to $ {U}_c = 0.87$ and $ 2.1$ for the Hubbard-III and Hubbard-I approximations.
 And finally, we are not aware of the scenario of the formation of a gap in the Hubbard model (as in the case of the formation of a gap in superconductors).
 There is currently no consensus and understanding the Mott transition.
 This is primarily due to the lack of controlled approximations in the case of strong interaction in low-dimensional lattices.